jrosell/playground4rocker/output/README.md

-# playground

 ## Run in a local computer

-The output files will be saved here when the job is executed.
+The output files will be saved in this folder when the job is executed.

 ## Run in Github Actions

-The output files will be uploaded as an artifact zip of the executed job.
+The output files will be uploaded as an artifact zip of the executed jobs.